 (12) Tree stumps, not otherwise exempted by this rule or Chapter 3734. of the Revised Code, which are disposed in a licensed construction and demolition debris disposal facility.

 (13) Controlled substances handled in compliance with Chapters 4729. and 3719. of the Revised Code and/or materials that have been ordered destroyed by a court of law that are destroyed at facilities licensed for the treatment of infectious waste.

-(14) Land application of yard waste for incorporation into soil for purposes including, but not limited to, use as a soil amendment, agricultural and horticultural applications, or land reclamation, is not subject to the requirements of rules 3745-27-40 to 3745-27-47 and chapters 3745-28 and 3745-37 of the administrative code provided that such land application does not create a nuisance or health hazard in the judgement of the health commissioner or the director.
+(14) Land application of yard waste for incorporation into soil for purposes including, but not limited to, use as a soil amendment, agricultural and horticultural applications, or land reclamation, is not subject to Chapter 3745-502 of the Administrative Code provided that such land application does not create a nuisance or health hazard in the judgement of the health commissioner or the director.

-(2) Applications for variances shall identify the provision(s) of the regulations for which the variance is requested and shall contain information regarding the reason and justification for the variance, and any other pertinent data regarding the application as the director may require for the demonstration specified in paragraph (c)(5) of this rule.
+(2) Applications for variances shall identify the provision(s) of the regulations for which the variances is requested and shall contain information regarding the reason and justification for the variance, and any other pertinent data regarding the application as the director may require for the demonstration specified in paragraph (C)(5) of this rule.